-In this social media management guide, you’ll learn:
+In this guide to reporting on social media, you’ll learn:

-A social media report shows the performance of your social media channels.
+Simply put, a social media analytics report shows the performance of your social media channels, helping you make informed decisions.

 Connect your Facebook Insights account, and let DashThis pull relevant data.
 Automate your reporting and turn your messy data into a sleek, beautiful report.